Alrifai: History

-Rifai was founded in Beirut in 1948 as a home-based operation supplying roasted nuts and coffee to the local neighborhood.
+Rifai was founded in Beirut in 1948 as a home-based operation supplying roasted nuts and coffee to the local neighborhoods.
 In addition to its retail brand, Rifai wholesales nuts under other brands.
-Rifai offers locally produced products in a variety of flavors.
-In 2021, MERIT, the holding company of the Saadé family, completed the acquisition of Rifai.
+In 1996 Al Homaizi Foodstuff Co. of Kuwait acquired the rights to manufacture and sell Al Rifai products in the MENA region.
+In 2021, Merit, the holding company of the Saadé family, acquired 100 percent ownership of Rifai.